FabLabLimerick/fablablimerick.github.io/app/_posts/events/2015-07-27-EVENT-fab-lab-limerick-summer-camp-age-9-12.md

 All materials will be provided by Fab Lab Limerick and each child will be able to take home their individual projects.
 No personal computers/tablets are permitted at the camp.

 [Sign up for Fab Lab Summer Camp Here](http://fablablimerick.ticketleap.com/fab-lab-limerick-summer-camp-age-9-12/)

+This event is part of the Community Creative programme of the FUTURE ARTIST MAKERS project.
+FUTURE ARTIST MAKERS is co-funded by Creative Europe programme of the European Union.